Labelbox/vertex-model-training/README.md

 - Integrated launch of Model Training from the Labelbox Interface.
 Labelbox becomes the IDE and data debugger for training data curation
 - Data Selection, whether to improve active learning cycle time, or prioritize production bugfix
 - Integrates with MLDLC and CI/CD pipelines
 - Data discovery with Catalog: Load all historical Model inference to Labelbox.
-The seamless integration , so that they get teh biggest model improvement for their $/effort/time
+The seamless integration , so that they get the biggest model improvement for their $/effort/time

 ### Data Modality
 Image Object Detection